Bi-National Academic Funding and Collaboration Dynamics: The Case of the German-Israeli Foundation: Discussion

 \section{Discussion}

-In this study, we examined the relationship between bi-national academic funding and collaboration dynamics through the case study of the German-Israeli collaborations supported through the GIF funding program.
-Using a comprehensive dataset of all 642 bi-national grants awarded by the GIF and nearly 53,000 associated publications, we tracked collaboration dynamics before, during, and after the grant period.
-Our analysis combined temporal bibliometric measures, clustering of collaboration trajectories, and predictive ML-based models to identify the conditions under which partnerships emerge and persist.

-Our results combine to suggest that while bi-national funding, exemplified by the GIF, is highly effective at stimulating collaborative activity during the grant period, it largely fails to create new, lasting bridges between the countries involved.
-As Figure~\ref{fig:temporal_dist} demonstrates, co-publication activity rises sharply slightly before and mainly during the grant period but declines almost symmetrically afterward, returning to pre-grant levels within a decade.
-Similarly, the cluster flow analysis and Table~\ref{tab:academic_metrics_full} show that most \say{new} collaborations (i.e., those with no prior co-publications) either dissolve entirely or regress to very low levels of activity once funding ends.
-Thus, rather than producing enduring scientific partnerships, GIF-supported collaborations often appear as temporary alliances bounded by the grant cycle.
-In other words, the GIF seems to reinforce existing ties and delivers short-lived bursts of productivity, which is common to other grant programs \cite{jacob2011impact,schroen2012research,saygitov2014impact}, but rarely seeds self-sustaining partnerships.
+Our results combine to suggest that while bi-national funding, exemplified by the GIF, is associated with increased collaborative activity during the grant period, this association rarely extends to new, lasting partnerships between the researchers involved.
+As Figure~\ref{fig:temporal_dist} demonstrates, co-authorship activity rises sharply slightly before and mainly during the grant period but declines rapidly afterward, returning to pre-grant levels within a decade.
+Similarly, the cluster flow analysis and Table~\ref{tab:academic_metrics_full} show that most \say{new} co-authorship ties (i.e., those with no prior co-publications) either dissolve entirely or regress to very low levels of co-authorship activity once funding ends.
+Thus, rather than being indicative of enduring collaborative partnerships, GIF-supported collaborations often appear as temporary alliances bounded by the grant cycle.
+In other words, the GIF appears to be associated with reinforcing existing ties and short-lived bursts of productivity, but is rarely associated with self-sustaining partnerships.